 Let's talk about the basics of going alcohol-free to get you started.

 What Does it Mean to *Go* Alcohol-Free?

-Going alcohol-free isn’t about the finish line, it’s about the path of self-discovery + adventure + a new way of living.
+Going alcohol-free isn’t about the finish line, it’s about self-discovery, adventure and finding a new way to live.

 Going alcohol-free can be just like going gluten-free.
 You make a plan not to drink alcohol, and you practice that plan daily.

 It's definitely not easy, but the longer you go without drinking, the simpler it can be.